BlackWolfWoof/yagpdb-cc/README.md

 ---
 ## Other custom command repositories:
 [Official Repo](https://github.com/yagpdb-cc/yagpdb-cc): The official custom command repository.
-If you are searching for new cool custom commands you will find some cool stuff there :).
+If you are searching for more custom commands you will find a lot of them there :).
-[Pedro's Repo](https://github.com/Pedro-Pessoa/yagpdb-cc/tree/Tickets/tickets): A fork of Joe's repo but with an amazing ticket system.
+[Pedro's Repo](https://github.com/Pedro-Pessoa/yagpdb-cc/tree/Tickets/tickets): A fork of the official repo but with an amazing ticket system.

 ---